dsoares/roundcube-rcguard/README.md

 ## License

-This plugin is distributed under the BSD license.
+This plugin is distributed under the GPLv3+ license.
 Please see rcguard.php for the complete license.

 This plugin also contains a PHP library for reCAPTCHA that is